Dutch man convicted of stalking Wisconsin woman to be deported

-A Dutch man is awaiting deportation after he was convicted of coming to the United States to stalk an 18-year-old Wisconsin woman, forcing her and her mother to go into hiding, authorities said on Monday.
+A Dutch man is awaiting deportation after he was convicted of coming to the United States to stalk an 18-year-old Wisconsin woman, forcing her and her mother to go into hiding, a prosecutor said on Monday.

 Hendrikus Descendre, 24, is being held in jail in Fond du Lac, Wisconsin, where he pleaded no contest and was found guilty on July 1 of a felony stalking charge, Fond du Lac County Assistant District Attorney Kristin Menzl said.

-U.S. Immigration and Customs Enforcement said in a statement on Monday that Descendre is in its custody and the agency has begun the process of deporting him back to the Netherlands.
+Menzl said U.S. Immigration and Customs Enforcement officials have put a hold on Descendre, beginning the process of deporting him back to the Netherlands in order to protect "the victim and the community."

 According to a criminal complaint, Descendre came to Fond du Lac, where he began stalking the woman in February, four months after a brief online relationship ended between the two.